 For people facing extreme rent hikes on some city condos, mired in astronomical bidding wars on city homes, or languishing on the waiting list for social housing—now nearly 100,000 names long—Toronto’s housing crisis is reaching a desperate apex.

-Rachel Lissner would never live in the suburbs as they are today.
+This article is brought to you by Friends of the Greenbelt Foundation Rachel Lissner would never live in the suburbs as they are today.
 “Not in a million years,” she tells me.
 As the founder of the Facebook group Young Urbanists League, her sentiment comes as no surprise.
-Lissner has an avid interest in the urban geography of the GTA and cares deeply about an affordable, sustainable […]
+Lissner has an avid interest in the […]

 Have you ever seen Atlantic salmon swim from Lake Ontario through the streams and rivers of the GTA to make a home for their offspring?
 You can watch them in the fall at Étienne Brûlé Park along the Humber River, or the Lower Don River Trail, among other places.
 Salmon don’t take the easy route.
 They […]